hulacorn/blog.hulacorn.com/src/posts/2021-12-30-serverless-stack-guide-review.md

 excerpt: Does it live up to the promise that it allows you to make changes and test your Lambda functions live?
 draft:
 seo:
-  title:
+  title: Serverless Stack Guide Review
-  description:
+  description: Does it live up to the promise that it allows you to make changes and test your Lambda functions live?
   image: 2021/12/guide.jpg
 images: # relative to /src/assets/images/
   feature: 2021/12/guide.jpg
   thumb: 2021/12/guide.jpg
   slide:
 tags:
-  - Serverless Stack
+  - Serverless-stack
-  - Build in public
+  - Build-in-public
-  - Software engineering
+  - Software-engineering
   - Startup

 ---